microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Actions/DeviceManagement.Actions/docs/v1.0-beta/Restore-MgDeviceManagementComanagedDeviceCloudPc.md

   - `[MicrosoftTunnelSiteId <String>]`: The unique identifier of microsoftTunnelSite
   - `[MobileAppTroubleshootingEventId <String>]`: The unique identifier of mobileAppTroubleshootingEvent
   - `[NotificationMessageTemplateId <String>]`: The unique identifier of notificationMessageTemplate
-  - `[OemWarrantyInformationOnboardingId <String>]`: The unique identifier of oemWarrantyInformationOnboarding
   - `[RemoteAssistancePartnerId <String>]`: The unique identifier of remoteAssistancePartner
   - `[RoleScopeTagId <String>]`: The unique identifier of roleScopeTag
   - `[WindowsAutopilotDeploymentProfileId <String>]`: The unique identifier of windowsAutopilotDeploymentProfile